EmmanuelUrias/rest-rant/README.md

 # Note to self

-h1 css styling isnt working properly, images dont display properly.
-Watch ponapto video for 11/23/22 to understand the api guidelines hint: 'restful API's'.
+images dont display properly.
 New places don't display but the data gets through.
 Go through part 1-current and add all the possible comments to your code.
 Do bonus for part 5

 rest-rant is an app where users can review restaurants